darshanns09/Notion-Sports-Calendar/README.md

 ## Project Overview:

 The project entails updating an existing database by scraping data from various sports event websites.
 The goal is to collect information about sports competitions for 2024 in swimming, triathlon, and running categories.
-The extracted data will include event dates, distances, and difficulty levels, categorized as light, medium, long, or ultra.
+The extracted data will include event dates, distances, and difficulty levels, categorized as light, medium, long, or ultra and Compiling the extracted data into a structured table in Notion.